Claussss/VocMatch/README.md

 The results yielded by the algorithm indicated that vocals from the same project as the bassline did not demonstrate a higher correlation, and vocals from the same project and sections did not exhibit a comparable Pearson correlation value in spite of vocalizing the same melody.

 It is possible that the bassline pitch curve may not accurately reflect the melody of an arrangement.
-Consequently, employing an algorithm that extracts pitch from non-monophonic audio to acquire a pitch curve from the original arrangement could potentially improve the results of the algorithm.
+Consequently, employing an algorithm that extracts pitch from a polyphonic audio to acquire a pitch curve from the original arrangement could potentially improve the results of the algorithm.